 Cape Cod Bay Challenge

 The Cape Cod Bay Challenge (CCBC) is the oldest and most recognized standup paddle (SUP) event in the Northeast.
-Our main event, the 30 mile crossing of Cape Cod Bay, is one of the longest SUP events on the East Coast.
-What makes the crossing of the Bay unique is that it is not a race.
+In 2018, we have decided to mix it up a bit and instead of crossing Cape Cod Bay, this year paddlers will navigate a 22-mile coastal course starting at Nantasket Beach and end at Duxbury Beach.
+The CCBC is unique as it is not a race.
 Paddlers cross together, supporting each other along the way.
-Irreplaceable bonds are formed between paddlers during the 10-12 hour, grueling 30 miles across the Bay.
+Irreplaceable bonds are formed between paddlers during the journey.
 The sense of family and community that is felt at the finish line and the after party is amazing.
 The CCBC is unlike any other event.

 The Cape Cod Bay Challenge is all about people.
 With the kids and their families at the core.
 More than anything else, we are striving to build community of people that care.
 Mike said it best...by helping others we help ourselves.